sitemule/sitemule.github.io/ileusion/api.md

 ### `/call`

-`/call` allows you to call an ILE application or export function.
+`/call` allows you to call an ILE application or service program function.
 The result is an array of values which is the values passed by reference from the application.
 Currently only program calls are supported.

 **Request body**